Co Managing Director

 To contact Joe, email him at email@example.com, or call on 07976 329212.

-Katharina specialises in quantitative research.
-Before joining nfpResearch, she worked as a researcher in academia and in the research team of a local mental health charity in London.
-She holds a degree in Psychology from the University of Koblenz-Landau (Germany).
+Before joining nfpResearch, Katharina worked as a researcher in academia and in the research team of a local mental health charity in London.
+She holds a degree in Psychology from the University of Koblenz-Landau (Germany) and a PhD in the field of Personality and Social Psychology from the Technische Universität Darmstadt (Germany).

 Peter joined nfpResearch in June 2018 and supports the work undertaken by the Public Audiences team assisting on the production and delivery of the Charity Awareness Monitor.